Win The Morning, Win The Day

-Over the summer I decided to sleep with my phone downstairs or on airplane mode if I needed the alarm; I probably should also invest in an alarm clock.
+During lockdown I’ve decided to sleep with more my phone downstairs or on airplane mode if I needed the alarm; I probably should also invest in an alarm clock.
 For the first few days, I would think about my phone, and had a little bits of excitement to see what I had to open, but then I began to move on and really connect with my day ahead.

 My Morning Routine

-Make my bed - I'm a bit tidy obsessed anyway, but I make my bed because it sets the tone for my day; its a completed task and allows me to feel a bit of control before I've even left my room.
-A simple small task completed leads to larger task success in the day.
+Make my bed - I'm a tad OCD obsessed anyway, but I make my bed because it sets the tone for my day; its a completed task and allows me to feel a bit of control before I've even left my room.
+A small yet simple task completed leads to larger task success in the day.

 No phone - I don't look at my phone for at least the first hour of every day.
 I want to be as connected as I possibly can to the real world around me, from the moment that I wake up, and not lost in technology.

-Reading and Writing - I've begun to read and write a lot more, and use a journal to write down my goals, so that what I want to achieve is embedded into my head as soon as I start the day; it reminds me to work hard and to work towards the goals I want to achieve in the future.
+Reading and Writing - I've begun to read and write a lot more, and use a journal to write down my goals and thoughts, so that what I want to achieve is embedded into my head as soon as I start the day; it reminds me to work hard and to work towards the goals I want to achieve in the future.

-Hot water and lemon juice - this combination is great for hydration, flushing out your digestive system, and allows your body to kickstart vigorously and efficiently early in the day.
+Hot water with lemon juice or a black coffee - this combination is great for hydration, flushing out your digestive system, and allows your body to kickstart vigorously and efficiently early in the day.

 Workout - whether its a long distance run, a weights session at the gym or doing Yoga/Stretching in my room, I like to feel active, process my thoughts and get my body going.
 There is no pressure, its on my own terms.
 By doing this on an empty stomach before Ive eaten anything too, it allows me to stay lean.
 I've purchased an iPod so that I can listen to music without being on my phone, and being on social media/technology early in the day.